Ireland '23 - epilogue

 return to mdimage index

 Scone story - one week into the trip, I was at a hotel in Kenmare & went to sleep early on Friday, and was awake by 5 am on Saturday.
-I had some Barry's Tea but at at 6 I wanted some coffee & got online to look for local coffee shops.
+I had some Barry's Tea but at 6 am, I wanted coffee & got online to look for local coffee shops.
 Most of them didn't open before 9 am.

-It was still dark when the scone man arrived, receiving a hearty welcome and his coffee and some b'fast was ready and three workers sat to chat & eat, and the woman customer drove away.
-They immediately reveled in the latest gossip about who knows ?
+Then the scone man arrived, with a helper, both receiving a hearty welcome and soon enough four (Saturday) day shift workers sat to chat & eat, while the solo woman customer drove away.
+They immediately reveled in the latest gossip, and it was great to hear the local dialect, and the just-baked berry scone was a treat.

 return to Ireland 23 index